-About the Community Clean Air Spaces Dashboard
+About the UBC Community Clean Air Spaces Study Dashboard

 This dashboard provides near-real-time air quality information for the Vancouver Coastal Health region.
-It uses low-cost air-quality sensors deployed across the Vancouver Coastal Health Authority to provide hyperlocal data.
+It uses low-cost air quality sensors deployed across the Vancouver Coastal Health Authority to provide hyperlocal data.

 What is the Air Quality Health Index (AQHI+)?